 It is important to take the students lead.
 The conversations that occur during calendar give me the opportunity to introduce time and calendar vocabulary in a way that is meaningful to them.

 That’s it.
 My calendar time is really that short.
-Like I said, it takes about 5 minutes.
+As I said, it takes about 5 minutes.
 I rarely have behavior problems because calendar time is important and meaningful to them.
 They want to know what we are doing today.
 I also LOVE that it gives students meaningful reasons to count!

 The more the better!
 I try to put as many events on the calendar as possible.
 The events give us meaningful reasons to count to and ask questions about.
 Every Friday during music and movement, we have a Dance Party.
 Maybe you have Spanish, library, or do yoga on certain days each week.
 Put those on the calendar.

 Emergency drills (fire drill, earthquake drill) are great to put on the calendar too.
 It is also a helpful reminder for me to review the emergency drill routines with students before we have the drill too.

 Students want to know if their routine is going to be different.
 If you have an event on the calendar, students can prepare and know ahead of time that today is going to be a bit different.

 I put “home days” aka weekends on the calendar too.
 There are 174 different Calendar Icons included and are early childhood friendly.
 Sometimes a student will draw a picture on a small rectangle if I don’t have an event card for something.

 On the first day or last day of the month, students take turns helping me take down the old month and put the the new month.
 I do this in small groups.
 Some students help taking it down, some help putting the numbers up, and some help putting the events up.
 The calendar numbers are attached with Velcro to the calendar so we can take them on and off as needed.
 The event icons are attached with tape.